Anmol2144/Food-Final-/README.md

-##Deployment
+## Deployment

 First of all we have cretead a static web app resource
 ![image](https://user-images.githubusercontent.com/118900668/209672527-e59ea1e7-3e22-40e1-9d69-944066a23c85.png)

-now we have added the credentials like name github account organization reository branch
+now we have added the credentials like name github account organization repository branch
 ![image](https://user-images.githubusercontent.com/118900668/209672670-2bba88a0-d516-417f-afed-2b111b96b386.png)